gunrock/docsify/docs/hive_phase2/hive_SS_phase2.md

 ### Output

-"No change from Phase 1.
+No change from Phase 1.

 ## Performance and Analysis